- — Kosher, Non-GMO, Organic, Raw, Vegan

 Organic Jasmine Brown rice is firm when cooked with a fragrant aroma and nutty taste.
 The pleasant fragrance, reminiscent of the smell of flowers, and the nutty flavor make this product a unique ingredient in the kitchen for vegetarians, and dieters, as well as all other people.
 There are plenty of recipes with jasmine rice.
 This superfood type of long-grain rice is famous for its versatility.
 It works well with vegetables, many herbs, and spices.
 Use rice as a delicious side dish, or serve with various sauces.
 Don’t be shy and make jasmine rice-based desserts.

 The main rule of cooking this rice is soaking it for at least 4 hours, and better for the whole night.
-Combine 1 cup of rice and two glasses of water.
-Boil rice until cooked for about 20 minutes.
+Combine 1 cup of rice and 2.5 cups of water.
+Boil rice until cooked for about 30 minutes.
 It’s best to store rice in a cool and dry place.
 Pour it into glass or tin containers with tight-fitting lids; this will extend the shelf life of rice.